+for some function $w(z)$ to be determined.
+Note that $w(z)$ represents the complex potential in the laboratory frame expressed in terms of the coordinates of a frame of reference co-travelling with the bubbles.
+It is therefore convenient to introduce a second complex potential, $\tau(z)$, defined by

+which describes the flow in the frame of reference co-moving with the bubbles.
+Henceforth, it will be understood that the variable $z=x+\mathrm{i}y$ labels points in the co-moving frame.

 Now let $D_z$ denote the fluid region in the $z$-plane exterior to the bubbles, and denote by $\partial D_j$, for $j=1,...,M$, the boundary of the $j$-th bubble; see figure \ref{fig:1a}.
-The complex potential $w(z)$ must then be analytic in $D_z$ and satisfy the following boundary conditions:
+The complex potential $w(z)$ must be analytic in $D_z$ and satisfy the following boundary conditions:

-Conditions (\ref{eq:BC1a}) and (\ref{eq:BC1a}) simply state that the channel walls at $y=0$ and $y=\pi$ are streamlines of the flow, whereas (\ref{eq:BC2}) follows from the fact that the pressure is constant on each bubble boundary.
-From (\ref{eq:BC1a})--(\ref{eq:BC2}) one then concludes that the flow domain, $D_w$, in the $w$-plane is a horizontal strip, of width $\pi$, containing $M$ vertical slits in its interior, where each slit corresponds to a bubble in the $z$-plane; see figure \ref{fig:1b}.
+where $\{c_j|j=1,...,M\}$ is a set of real constants.
+Conditions (\ref{eq:BC1a}) and (\ref{eq:BC1b}) simply state that the channel walls at $y=0$ and $y=\pi$ are streamlines of the flow, whereas (\ref{eq:BC2}) follows from the fact that the pressure is constant on each bubble boundary (i.e.~the constants $c_j$ are related to the values of the pressure in each bubble).
+Furthermore, as the far-field flow is uniform with unity velocity, it follows that $w(z)$ has the following asymptotic behaviour at infinity:

+From (\ref{eq:BC1a})--(\ref{eq:winfty}) one then concludes that the flow domain, $D_w$, in the $w$-plane is a horizontal strip of width $\pi$ containing $M$ vertical slits in its interior, where each slit corresponds to a bubble in the $z$-plane; see figure \ref{fig:1b}.